This one pot Italian sausage orzo recipe is easy, creamy, and comes together fast for a comforting and delicious weeknight dinner.

 - Heavy cream - to make the sauce creamy and luxurious

-- Parmesan - I always recommend grating your own parmesan cheese.
+- Parmesan – I always recommend grating your own parmesan cheese.
 It tastes and melts much better!
-I used my Microplane to grate it for this recipe.

 - Spinach - we love adding it for a pop of freshness, but you're welcome to leave it out if you prefer

-How to make orzo with Italian sausage
+How to make Italian sausage orzo

-This is an overview, and full ingredients & instructions are in the recipe card below.
+This is an overview with step-by-step photos.
+Full ingredients & instructions are in the recipe card below.

-- In a soup pot, cook the crumbled sausage meat for 5 minutes, then add the onions and continue cooking for a few more minutes until browned.
+In a soup pot, cook the crumbled sausage meat, then add the onions and continue cooking for a few more minutes until browned.
+Stir in the garlic, red pepper flakes, and orzo, followed by the chicken broth and cream.

-- Take the pot off the heat and stir in the parmesan cheese and spinach, then cover for a few minutes until the spinach has wilted and the liquid has absorbed more.
+Bring to a boil, then reduce the heat and simmer, stirring occasionally.
+Take the pot off the heat and stir in the parmesan cheese and spinach, then cover for a few minutes until the spinach has wilted and the liquid has absorbed more.

 Pro tip

-- As with any one pot pasta dish, the liquid quantities work as tested on my stove, but pots/stoves/temperatures may vary from my kitchen to yours, so if you feel like it needs more liquid, add another splash of broth or cream.
-If it seems too wet, let it sit for a bit longer, and it'll soak any excess liquid up in a few minutes.
+As with any one pot pasta dish, the liquid quantities work as tested on my stove, but pots/stoves/temperatures may vary from my kitchen to yours, so if you feel like it needs more liquid, add another splash of broth or cream.
+If it seems too wet, let it sit for a bit longer, and it’ll soak any excess liquid up in a few minutes.

 Substitutions and variations